-All expenditure should be carried out within each financial year, with funding allocated to services and external organisations no later than the end of February in the Municipal Year.
+All expenditure should aim to be spent within each financial year, with funding allocated to services and external organisations no later than the end of February in the Municipal Year.
 Exceptions to this can only be made with the approval of the Director of Business and Resources where extenuating circumstances have arisen.